-- The declared products comply with EN 15102. - According to the (emission) test chamber assessment, which follows to the French measurement method Arrêté du 19/04/11 the wallcoverings meet the requirements of the test standard ISO 16000. - Optional according to the chamber test which follows the German AgBB (Committee for health-related evaluation of building products) regulations the contained in the paper is treated first as a credit; after incineration in a waste-to-energy facility, it is treated as a load (C3).
-Moreover, the paper production has a relatively large influence on the acidification potential (AP), the eutrophication potential (EP), the ozone depletion (ODP) and the Potential for formation of tropospheric ozone (POCP).
+- The declared products comply with EN 15102. - According to the (emission) test chamber assessment, which follows to the French measurement method Arrêté du 19/04/11 the wallcoverings meet the requirements of the test standard ISO 16000. - Optional according to the chamber test which follows the German AgBB (Committee for health-related evaluation of building products) regulations the demands.
+In the GWP category, the biogenic carbon dioxide contained in the paper is treated first as a credit; after incineration in a waste-to-energy facility, it is treated as a load (C3).
+Moreover, paper production has a relatively large influence on the acidification potential (AP), the eutrophication potential (EP), the ozone depletion (ODP), and the Potential for the formation of tropospheric ozone (POCP).

-Transport processes do also affect GWP-fossil, AP, EP, POCP and ADPF.
+Transport processes do also affect GWP-fossil, AP, EP, POCP, and ADPF.
 The main reason is the combustion of fuels.
 The waste treatment in module C3 in the GWP-fossil impact is dominated by the incineration of PVC plastisol at End-of-Life.